-8. Students in the "withdrawn" or "failed" category may reapply for readmission to the nursing program one time only.
+8. Students who have failed an NRST course may reapply for readmission to the nursing program one time only.

 9. Any student who fails to meet the nursing program progression requirements a second time will not be permitted to continue in the ADN program and will not be eligible to begin another NRST course or be eligible for readmission.